vyapp/vy/BOOK.md

 ### Search backward for ( ) { } [ ] : .

-This Key-Command is used more than its friend, i use it whenever i'm finishing to write some statement then i notice i made a typo in the middle of the line.
+This keycommand is used more than its friend, i use it whenever i'm finishing to write some statement then i notice i made a typo in the middle of the line.

-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-O>

 That would put the cursor on the previous occurrence of the symbols.

 ***

 ### JUMP_NEXT mode

-There are circumstance that some Key-Commands wouldn't work well to place the cursor at the desired position.
+There are circumstance that some keycommands wouldn't work well to place the cursor at the desired position.
 This mode will solve the problem.

 When vy is in JUMP_NEXT mode and you press some key then the cursor will be placed on the next char that corresponds such a key.

-Turn the NORMAL mode on, then press.
+Turn the NORMAL mode on, then press:

     <Key-v>